shivpalsinhrana/simple-data-entry-code/README.md

 finally, you can either create a new .csv file or appent the enteries in the existing .csv file by just mentioning its name.

 One can set a pin to cancel the enteries from any point of time.

+Next step will be to create a user interface using TKinter library.